PoojaMore32/Food-Trends-Understanding-Customer-Preferences-in-Food-and-Beverages/data_dictionary.md

 Delivery Segment: Category of delivery speed (Fast, Moderate, Slow) Restaurant Sentiment: Overall sentiment derived from customer reviews (Positive, Neutral, Negative)

 📊 Notes

-- Price segments are derived based on pricing ranges
+- Price segments are categorized based on restaurant pricing levels.
-- Rating segments are categorized based on average rating thresholds
+- Rating segments are derived using average customer rating ranges.
+- Delivery segments are created using delivery time thresholds.
-- Sentiment analysis is performed using customer feedback
+- Sentiment categories are generated from customer review and rating analysis.
+- Several calculated measures and KPIs are developed using DAX for dashboard reporting.